-Application Deadline: OCR is currently accepting applications for fall 2018 internships.
-We will post information regarding spring and summer 2019 internships as soon as it is available.
+Application Deadline: OCR is currently accepting applications for spring 2019 internships.
+We will post information regarding summer 2019 internships as soon as it is available..

-Application Materials: To apply for a fall 2018 internship with the Program Legal Group, please email a resume to OCRDCInterns@ed.gov by June 23, 2018 and include Program Legal Group in the subject line.
+Application Materials: To apply for a spring 2019 internship with the Program Legal Group, please email a resume, cover letter, and writing sample to OCRDCInterns@ed.gov by November 15, 2018 and include Program Legal Group in the subject line.
 Additional application materials may be required at a later date.

 To apply for an internship in the Office of the Assistant Secretary, the Headquarters Enforcement Team, or the DC Metro Enforcement Office, please email a cover letter, resume, transcript, and writing sample OCRDCInterns@ed.gov with the name of the office where you would like to work in the subject line of the message (e.g., "Office of the Assistant Secretary").